A

 the lowest level of that source.

-The soul's light and vivifying life-force are enclothed in the different
+light and vivifying life-force are enclothed in the different parts

-parts of the body and are expressed in two ways: 1) the faculties of
+of the body and are expressed in two ways: 1) the faculties of the soul,

-the soul, 2) the senses of the soul.
-The soul's senses, such as vision,
+2) the senses of the soul.
+The soul's senses, such as vision, hearing,

-hearing, smell, and speech, enable us to relate to world at large -
+smell, and speech, enable us to relate to world at large - beyond ourselves.

 whose life-force is greatly condensed ( Etz Chaim, Shaar 4).

-In terms of life-force from the soul, the senses receive less than
+of life-force from the soul, the senses receive less than the limbs

 of the life-force, as opposed to the limbs, which receive the essence